 This learning opportunity demonstrates the massive impact of transatlantic slavery and the ways it still impacts on all our lives today.

-As many schools are too far away to be able to visit our unique museum, we now offer an on-line learning opportunity.
-We want to give your pupils the opportunity to see items from our learning collection and to ask questions.
+As many schools are too far away to be able to visit our unique museum, we offer live video learning sessions via Zoom or Microsoft Teams.
+We want to give your pupils the opportunity to see items from our learning collection and to ask questions, even if they are unable to visit us in person.

-We now offer two on-line sessions, each lasting 60 minutes.
+We offer two online sessions, each lasting 60 minutes.
 We suggest a week apart for each session.
-These will be accompanied by two sets of PDF’s to use with your class deepen their understanding.
+These will be accompanied by two sets of PDF’s to use with your class to deepen their understanding.

 We suggest the following structure –